jjmiranda/configuration/util/README.md

     `images:= ecommerce rabbitmq`

-  c.
-Replace the command that runs the balancing script with a line to build all images.
+  3. Replace the command that runs the balancing script with a line to build all images.

     Replace